 White Peppercorns – Subtle Heat, Smooth Finish

-With a milder, creamier flavor, white pepper is often used in light-colored dishes where visual appeal matters—like creamy sauces or mashed potatoes.
+With a milder, creamier flavor, white pepper is ideal for light-colored dishes where visual appeal matters—like creamy sauces, mashed potatoes, or white fish.
+Its smooth texture makes it perfect for delicate recipes.

 Green Peppercorns – Fresh and Tangy

 These have a softer, fresher flavor profile with citrus notes.
-Usually preserved in brine or freeze-dried, they work well in sauces and dressings.
+Usually preserved in brine or freeze-dried, they work well in sauces, dressings, and Thai curries.
+Great for adding a bright, herbal touch.

 Pink Peppercorns – Sweet and Fruity Surprise

-Technically not true pepper, but from a different plant (Schinus terebinthifolius).
-Adds a pop of color and subtle sweetness—great for desserts and fruit platters.
+Technically not true pepper (from Schinus terebinthifolius).
+Adds a pop of color and subtle sweetness—perfect for desserts, cheese boards, and cocktails.
+Use sparingly as a finishing spice.

 Flavor Profiles Explained

-- Black Peppercorn: Robust, woody, with a bite.
+- Black Peppercorn: Robust, woody, with a sharp bite.
 Best when freshly ground over savory dishes.

-- White Peppercorn: Mellow, earthy, with less bite.
+- White Peppercorn: Mellow, earthy, with less heat.
 Ideal for light-colored sauces and stews.

 - Green Peppercorn: Bright, tangy, almost herbal.
-Great in vinaigrettes or pickling mixes.
+Perfect in vinaigrettes or pickling mixes.

 - Pink Peppercorn: Fruity, floral, mildly sweet.
-Perfect for desserts and cheese boards.
+Excellent for desserts and cheese boards.

 Culinary Uses Across Cuisines

-Peppercorns may be humble, but they play starring roles across global cuisines.
-Here’s how they’re used around the world:
+Peppercorns play starring roles in global cuisines.
+Here's how to use them effectively:

 Cuisine | Peppercorn Use |